ivan-maze/ivan-maze/README.md

 # Hey there 🤚

-I`m in a career transition from hardware technical support to becoming a software engineer.
+I`m in a career transition from hardware technical support to becoming a Software Engineer.

-I am acquiring full-stack knoledge.
 My main focuses are back-end, algorithm optimization, machine learning, and software architecture / DevOps.

 These are some programming languages and technolgies I most use and study: